Introducing the Emulate Brain-Chip R1: A First-in-Class, Isogenic iPSC Model of the Human Neurovascular Unit

 Application: ADME, Inflammation

-Results: Using Tumor necrosis factor alpha (TNFα) to emulate neuroinflammation, we demonstrate that our model recapitulates in vivo-relevant responses.
-Importantly, we show microglia-derived responses, highlighting the Brain-Chip’s sensitivity to capture cell-specific contributions in human disease-associated pathology.
-We then tested BBB crossing of human transferrin receptor antibodies and conjugated adeno-associated viruses.
-We demonstrate successful in vitro/in vivo correlation in identifying crossing differences, underscoring the model’s capacity as a screening platform for BBB crossing therapeutic strategies and ability to predict in vivo responses.
-Conclusions: These findings highlight the potential of the Brain-Chip as a reliable and time-efficient model to support therapeutic development and provide mechanistic insights into brain diseases, adding to the growing evidence supporting the value of MPS in translational research and drug discovery.
+Results: Using Tumor necrosis factor alpha (TNFα) to emulate neuroinflammation, the authors demonstrate that this model recapitulates in vivo-relevant responses.
+Importantly, they show microglia-derived responses, highlighting the Brain-Chip’s sensitivity to capture cell-specific contributions in human disease-associated pathology.
+They then tested BBB crossing of human transferrin receptor antibodies and conjugated adeno-associated viruses.
+They demonstrate successful in vitro/in vivo correlation in identifying crossing differences, underscoring the model’s capacity as a screening platform for BBB crossing therapeutic strategies and ability to predict in vivo responses.

 Products Used In This Publication